 Use Firewalls and VPNs

 A firewall is another great tool for securing your infrastructure.
 They help by preventing unwanted connections to your infrastructure.
-Firewalls come in two flavors, namely hardware firewalls and software firewall.
+Firewalls come in two flavors, namely hardware firewalls and software firewalls.
 Each works well depending on the needs of your workload.

 A hardware firewall is an additional device that sits on your network along with the rest of your infrastructure.
 Some popular hardware firewall manufacturers include Fortinet, Sophos, Barracuda, and Cisco.
 This type of firewall can be managed via a web interface or even a serial connection.